srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

     helm uninstall srsran-project -n srsran

-To delete the LinuxPTP deployment, use the following command:
+To delete the linuxptp deployment, use the following command:

 .. code-block:: bash